 The disadvantages are many, however.
 Both kerosene and diesel burn with a little soot, have to be pre-heated like alcohol and blacken the bottoms of pots.
 They also smell when burned, which makes some people violently ill.
 And they are just enough of a hassle to operate that you are much less likely to drop down below and put on a pot of water for tea or coffee.

 We can Special Order excellent Sigmar diesel stoves, made by Sig Marine in Canada (which can also use kerosene), their smaller Model 200 and larger Model 250.
-Boaters interested in these stoves might also like Sigmar’s diesel cabin heaters, in the Ventilation section of the web site.
-For more info: www.sigmarine.com
+Boaters interested in these stoves might also like Sigmar’s diesel cabin heaters, in the Ventilation section of our web site.
+For more info check out www.sigmarine.com.

 CNG (Compressed Natural Gas) stoves are uncommon except in certain areas of the US, specifically Southern California.
 CNG is compressed methane gas, stored under very high pressure in gas form (2400psi at 100°F).
 Monitoring the amount of gas in the cylinder is easy, as the pressure declines steadily as the gas is consumed.
 CNG has a much lower heat content than other common fuels, so it is not tremendously efficient at cooking and heating.

 CNG is lighter than air but it is still dangerous and potentially explosive, so CNG systems must be vapor-tight to the hull interior and well ventilated.
 In addition, the storage pressure for a CNG cylinder is very high (more than 10 times that of high-pressure propane), which creates additional safety concerns.
 Finally, CNG is unavailable outside of the U.S. and in some areas within the U.S. Cylinders can only be filled by a limited number of authorized fuel distributors.

 Origo 6000 is a modern alcohol stove with oven.
 Very safe, gimbaled, and with a high heat output.